-Since 1977, sustainability has been a foundational value of Miller Hull.
+Sustainability has been a foundational value of Miller Hull since the firm’s inception.
 While we have considered natural systems and climatic conditions since our very first project, we continue to evolve with broadening sustainability concepts, technology, and increasing scientific knowledge.

 In addition to designing ecologically, our own company’s operations reflect those principles as well.
 Both of our studios are Living Building Petal Certified providing comfortable, daylit and Red List-free environments for our staff.

 Our passion for sustainability has led to successful projects for our clients and recognized by the industry with eight AIA Committee on the Environment Awards, five certified Living Buildings and recognition as a Top Firm for Sustainability by Architect Magazine.